 - a) Cancer Council Queensland is a public company limited by guarantee being incorporated in 1969 under the Corporations Act and registered with the ACNC.
 The Directors of Cancer Council Queensland are its members. - b) The Governance structure of Cancer Council Queensland consists of a Board of Directors supported in their functions by Committees.
-These Committees are currently: - 1. the Audit and Risk Management Committee, - 2. the Medical and Scientific Committee. - 3. the People and Culture Committee, and - 4. the Property Advisory Committee. - c) These Committees are in turn supported by Task Groups, as formed by these Committees.
-From time to time the Board may also establish one or more Advisory Groups. - d) A diagram representing Cancer Council Queensland's current governance structure is attached at Appendix A.
+These Committees are currently: - 1. the Audit and Risk Management Committee, and - 2. the People and Culture Committee. - 3. . - c) These Committees are in turn supported by Task Groups, as formed by these Committees.
+From time to time the Board may also establish Advisory Groups. - d) A diagram representing Cancer Council Queensland's current governance structure is attached at Appendix A.